 MD-PhD Clinical Connections

-The clinical connections program has been designed for MD-PhD students in the graduate phase of the program.
-Students are matched with a physician-scientist clinical preceptor in an area of interest to them.
-The goals of the program are 1) to help the student to stay in touch with his/her clinical skills and knowledge base, 2) to pair the student with someone who can offer insight into physician-scientist career paths in a clinical area of interest to him/her.
-Experiences on the wards of a busy teaching hospital offer only a small glimpse of the life of a faculty physician-investigator.
+The clinical connections program is designed for MD-PhD students in the graduate phase of the program.
+A student is matched with a physician-scientist in an area of interest to him/her.
+The primary goal of the program is to pair the student with someone who can offer insight into physician-investigator career paths in a clinical area of interest to him/her.
+A secondary goal is to help the student to stay in touch with his/her clinical skills and knowledge base.
+Experiences that the students had as second years in the clerkships offer only a small glimpse of the life of a faculty physician-investigator.
 Clinical Connections is a way to see the bigger picture.

 How it works: